Letter from the Executive Director

 Responding to Urgent Challenges

 As this issue of Coastwatch goes to press, a pandemic and long-standing injustice and racism are colliding, resulting in protests and great unrest across our nation and in our communities.
 Many North Carolinians have experienced individual and community anxiety, anger, and sorrow.
-In grieving for the families of George Floyd, Ahmaud Arbery, Breonna Taylor — among too many others — we see persistent discrimination in our own state.
+In grieving for the families of George Floyd, Ahmaud Arbery, Breonna Taylor — among so many others — we see persistent discrimination in our own state.

 Our team continues to strive to contribute to an equitable and inclusive community.
 Through the work of our Diversity, Equity, and Inclusion workgroup we try to embed these values in our expectations and daily operations.
 Action and education are critical for long-term success, and all of us can play important roles.
 The time is always — not just now — to show by example, to recognize inequalities and to find opportunities to build a just society that respects and values all people.